The 2022 conference featured speakers and thought leaders presenting on electric vehicles, new technologies in manufacturing, and TP3 strategies.

 Global Supply Chain Management Initiative

-Steven Dunlop is the managing Director for the Dauch Center for Manufacturing and the Global Supply Chain center located within the Krannert Business School at Purdue University.
+Steven Dunlop is the managing Director for the Dauch Center for Manufacturing and the Global Supply Chain center in the Mitchell E. Daniels, Jr. School of Business at Purdue University.
 He has been at Purdue for over 20 years and was previously in the private sector in a variety of positions, including supply chain finance and production scheduling.
 While at Purdue his experience has included the management of large grants, leading the on-line evaluation effort for the university, and the development of new technology for a variety of small to large companies.

-He has had the opportunity to teach project management, adult education training and how to develop on-line courses for the private sector.
-The Dauch Center currently has over 35 company projects in process primarily in manufacturing and supply chain areas.
+He has had the opportunity to teach project management, adult education training, and how to develop online courses for the private sector.
+The Dauch Center currently has more than 35 company projects in process, primarily in manufacturing and supply chain areas.

 Director, Innovation and Digital Transformation